huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_whitelist_v2.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the Load Balancer whitelist resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new whitelist resource.

 * `tenant_id` - (Optional) Required for admins.
 The UUID of the tenant who owns the whitelist.
 Only administrative users can specify a tenant UUID other than their own.
 Changing this creates a new whitelist.